Hypheme/harmonized.js/README.md

 In the example above the described key is a string key (like a hash).
 If you use number based IDs you need to use the type `NumberKey` instead.

+### Relations and references

+// TODO

+## Adding middleware to transporters and client storages

+// TODO

+## Further documentation

+You can find more API documentation here:
+// TODO: create API documentation

 ## under construction